dballinari/indigo/research.md

 		2020,  Finance Research Letters, jointly with Simon Behrendt. [<a href="https://doi.org/10.1016/j.frl.2020.101479">Paper</a>]</li>
 	<li><i>How to Gauge Investor Behavior?
 A Comparison of Online Investor Sentiment Measures</i>,
 		2021, Digital Finance, jointly with Simon Behrendt. [<a href="https://link.springer.com/article/10.1007/s42521-021-00038-2">Paper</a>]</li>
+	<li><i>When Does Attention Matter?
+The Effect of Investor Attention on Stock Market Volatility Around News Releases</i>,
+		2022, International Review of Financial Analysis, jointly with Francesco Audrino and Fabio Sigrist. [<a href="https://doi.org/10.1016/j.irfa.2022.102185">Paper</a>]</li>
 </ul>

 <h2>Working papers</h2>